matrix-org/matrix-spec-proposals/README.md

 #### Stable and unstable prefixes

 *Unstable* prefixes are the namespaces which are used by implementations while an MSC is not yet accepted.
-For instance, an MSC can propose an a `m.space` event type or an `/_matrix/client/v1/account/whoami` endpoint should exist.
+For instance, an MSC can propose that a `m.space` event type or an `/_matrix/client/v1/account/whoami` endpoint should exist.
 However, an implementation of that same MSC cannot use a *stable* prefix (in the case, `/_matrix/client/` or `m.`) until the MSC has been accepted, as the